yassine674/wazuh-siem-homelab/README.md

 <div align="center">

-**⭐ If you found this project helpful, please star the repository⭐! **
+**⭐ If you found this project helpful, please star the repository⭐**

 </div>